codingsoo/REST_Go/README.md

 sh small_setup.sh
 ```

-It will take around 4 minutes.
+It will take around 18 minutes and 30 seconds.

 ### Run